THE IMAGE OF HEAVEN

 Bled is among Slovenia’s top tourist icons: the lake with the island, Bled Castle, the legendary cream cakes, traditional pletna boats and the alpine setting are all a part of this truly beautiful Slovenian tourist city.
 Assessing an icon is not an easy thing to do, as it’s sometimes hard to separate the myth from the reality, especially if some of the old charm has been lost.
 So let’s see how closely Bled really resembles the romantic photos and nostalgic memories of days past.

-One of the oldest Slovenian tourist destinations/ Bled Castle celebrated its millennium birthday last year.
+Bled is one of the oldest Slovenian tourist destinations – Bled Castle celebrated its millennium birthday last year.
 In the realm of tourism it went from being a pilgrim destination to a spa to a resort.
 Officially, the catalyst of Bled’s ‘organised’ tourism is Arnolda Rikli, who started his therapies in 1855 and took Bled to world renown during his time, although resort tourism and pilgrimage to the island church existed long before Rikli.
 The cosmopolitan period after the First World War, when it became the summer residence for the Karađorđević family, was briefly interrupted by the Second World War, after which Bled became a protocol destination and a city in which Tito liked to visit his new villa.
 From this golden age of Bled’s tourism stems another gem: the classic golf course, one of the oldest in Europe.

 Tourism in Bled started off as a result of its unspoilt nature, pleasant sub-alpine climate and natural thermal springs, all of which offer a genuine alpine experience, supplemented by an incredible cultural and architectural heritage.
 The picturesque hills of Jelovica, Pokljuka, Mežaklja and Triglav round off the extraordinary setting and beauty of Bled and the lake, regarded as one of the warmest, contributed immensely to the city’s glorious image.
 Yet water analyses of Lake Bled indicate that not everything is so rosy: the environment needs to be managed more carefully and the lake should not be so heavily burdened, especially given the current obligation and direction towards sustainable development and the city’s location at the edge of the Triglav National Park.
 Around 36% of the Bled municipal area is protected by the Natura 2000 regime.
 Bled is the symbolic seat of the Triglav National Park, a symbol and our most recognisable alpine tourist destination.

-Bled is relatively well served in terms of accesibility, albeit somewhat worse off for air access, as is the case in the rest of Slovenia.
+In terms of accessibility, Bled is relatively well served, albeit somewhat worse off for air access, as is the case in the rest of Slovenia.
 The Brnik Airport is only 36 kilometres from Bled.
 More eco-minded tourists can arrive in Bled by rail – the historical driving force of tourism – to both Lesce and Bled stations.
 Bus connections through regular lines are also very good.
 Among the transport issues are the traffic jams in high season, which could be addressed by the long expected bypass set to alleviate the noise and pollution that have no place in a tourist resort.
 The city occasionally experiences a lack of parking spaces during larger events, an issue occurring mostly during the summer.
 A lot of work still needs to be done in the area of communal infrastructure if Bled really wants to make progress in the area of sustainable tourism.
 Otherwise Bled is manageable and friendly to congress participants.
 The safety of Bled is another advantage, since it can host the highest protocol events.

 Tourism is the major economic activity of Bled, yet despite the numerous investments in wellness centres and supporting development its character remains seasonal.
 Bled offers adequate hotel capacity for the meetings industry – 45% of a total of 1389 hotel beds are in 4 to 5 star hotels.
 A more detailed look at the structure of accommodation capacity indicates that a good half of them are aimed at the middle or budget bracket tourist.
 Bled’s restaurant scene has advanced greatly, the city becoming the first with at least three leading young Slovenian chefs providing a fantastic culinary offer.